 Authorized: To empower someone to act; to give the authority for someone to carry out a certain act.

 Autopsy: Necropsy.
 The examination of a dead body by a pathologist for the purpose of finding the cause of death.
 Also known as a post-mortem examination.

 Award: The decision of arbitrators in giving moneys to a party who has claimed damages; the awarding of money to a worker injured during the course of his work.
 This latter award is said to be a compensation award.

 Backup withholding: The IRS requires backup withholding for certain taxpayers, usually because of their past failure to pay taxes.
-Persons making certain payments to such taxpayers must withhold and pay to the IRS 31% of such
+Persons making certain payments to such taxpayers must withhold and pay to the IRS 31% of such payments.

 Bad faith: Conduct in which there is a design of ill-will or an ulterior motive to commit deceit or fraud.